IBM-Bluemix-Docs/certificate-manager/key-concepts.md

 # Key concepts
 {: #key-concepts}

-Learn about the concepts that are associate with certificates and how {{site.data.keyword.cloudcerts_full}} can help.
+Learn about the concepts that are associated with certificates and how {{site.data.keyword.cloudcerts_full}} can help.
 {: shortdesc}